Apple’s new iPhones get faster chips, better cameras and new charging ports

 And the price hike for the iPhone 15 Pro Max could help Apple boost sales if consumers continue to gravitate toward the company's premium models.
 Wedbush Securities analyst Dan Ives expects the iPhone 15 Pro and Pro Max to account for about 75% of the device's total sales in the upcoming year.

-All the new models will be available in stores September 22, with pre-orders beginning this Friday.
+All the new models will be available in stores Sept.
+22, with preorders beginning this Friday.

 One of the biggest changes that Apple announced is a new way to charge the iPhone 15 models and future generations.
 The company is switching to the USB-C standard that is already widely used on many devices, including its Mac computers and many of its iPads.

-Note: This story has been corrected to reflect the cheapest version of the iPhone 15 Pro Max has 256 gigabytes and the cheapest version of the iPhone 14 Pro Max has 128 gigabytes of storage.
-An earlier version listed the storage amounts for the two models in megabytes.